Carol enjoys giving tips to help others have a healthy garden.

 Since plants take most of their nutrients from the soil, the most common causes are a deficiency of nitrogen in the soil, or soil conditions that make the nitrogen unavailable to the plants.
 If you add sufficient supplies of nitrogen sources at the beginning of the season, remember that nitrogen is removed from the soil by intensive cropping more than any other nutrient.
-Consequently, if you succession plant or inter-crop it is important to replace nitrogen between crops with organic matter or soil amendments.
+Consequently, if you succession plant or inter-crop, it is important to replace nitrogen between crops with organic matter or soil amendments.

-replenish it mid-season.
+Big nitrogen feeders (such as tomatoes, spinach, cabbage, and lettuce) also appropriate most of the nitrogen around them, requiring the gardener to replenish it mid-season.
 I amend my soil with compost and amendments in November before I put in my lettuce crop.
-When I test the soil in March I usually can't get even a trace of nitrogen.
+When I test the soil in March, I usually can't get even a trace of nitrogen.
 So I put in a crop of peas, which actually have the ability to fix nitrogen in the soil with the assistance of a certain bacteria from the genus Rhizobium, and then amend the soil with more compost and steer manure just before I put in the tomato crop.
-Then I "side dress" with fertilizer throughout the season to ensure the tomatoes receive a continuing supply of the nutrients they need.
+Then I "side dress" with fertilizer throughout the season to ensure the tomatoes receive a continuous supply of the nutrients they need.

 It is possible, however, that your soil contains nitrogen but conditions simply will not allow the plants to obtain it.
-Cold or excessively wet soil make nitrogen unavailable because the soil micro organisms that break down organic matter to nutrient forms plants can use are made sluggish or inactive in such conditions.
+Cold or excessively wet soil makes nitrogen unavailable because the soil microorganisms that break down organic matter to nutrient forms plants can use are made sluggish or inactive in such conditions.
 An alkaline (high pH) soil also limits the availability of nitrogen, and acidic soils limit the activities of the micro herd.
 Lastly, plants need adequate amounts of other macro-nutrients, such as calcium and phosphorus, to uptake and process nitrogen so a nutrient imbalance in the soil may be the culprit.
-Consider your soil conditions and maybe have soil tested before you just start adding more nitrogen.
+Consider your soil conditions and maybe have the soil tested before you just start adding more nitrogen.

 Sources and Remedies

 The best source of nitrogen is organic matter or compost.
-This, however, is somewhat slow acting because the micro herd must break it down before your plants can use it.
+This, however, is somewhat slow-acting because the micro herd must break it down before your plants can use it.
 Other good sources of nitrogen are green manures, blood meal, alfalfa meal, and fish emulsion.

-If your plants are in immediate need of a nitrogen fix, the best thing you can do is mix up a batch of fish emulsion and foliar feed them.
+If your plants are in immediate need of a nitrogen fix, the best thing you can do is mix up a batch of fish emulsion and foliar to feed them.
 Don’t go overboard on this because, as explained, a nitrogen excess is almost as bad as a deficiency.
 For non-leafy crops, a weekly nitrogen feed should be enough when combined with a “top dressing” of blood meal or alfalfa meal placed around the plant’s root line.
 The foliar feed will give the plants an immediate boost and the slow release of the top dressing will provide slow and steady growth.

 Phosphorous is one of the three primary nutrients required by plants in relatively large quantities and is essential for cell division, strong stems, and good root development.
 Phosphorous is the most important nutrient for seedlings when they are growing quickly.